Barrio de San Lázaro, Havana: Batería de Santa Clara

 The battery was named after Juan Procopio Bassecourt, the Count of Santa Clara, governor of Cuba who built it between 1797 and 1799, the Santa Clara Battery is west of the Canteras de San Lázaro and was part of a system of colonial fortifications of the city.
 The site is shown on the map of 1900 and is today part of the gardens of the Hotel Nacional de Cuba.

 The Battery of Santa Clara artillery had 20 pieces of large caliber, long-range Ordóñez guns some of which can still be seen today in the gardens of the Hotel Nacional.
 From this same point, many British ships were fired upon during the siege of Havana, a military action that took place from March to August 1762.
 The protected area is a long and solid parapet of 193 meters in length and about 80 meters from the sea.
-Its fire had to cross with the one of the Castillo San Salvador de la Punta, dominating the cove of Juan Guillén.
+Its fire had to cross with that of the Castillo San Salvador de la Punta, dominating the cove of Juan Guillén.

 In 1890, the Battery of Santa Clara was reinforced with 1.60 metre thick walls of Portland cement concrete.
 It was the first time Portland cement had been used on the island.
 The Battery of Santa Clara was declared by UNESCO in 1982, together with the historic center of Old Havana, a World Heritage Site.
 Of this defensive system, two cannons are currently exhibited in the garden: the "Krupp" and the "Ordóñez", the latter being the largest cannon in the world at the time.

 The first battery on this site was built between 1797 and 1799 and was named for Juan Procopio Bassecourt y Bryas, Count of Santa Clara, the Spanish governor of Cuba from 1796 to 1799.
 The battery was modernized in 1895, when it received new guns.
 It was armed with three 11" Krupp and two 12" Ordóñez guns, as well as two Nordenfelt 6-pounder quick firing guns for close-in defense.
 There were also some leftover older, obsolete pieces, including eight 8" howitzers, which may have been 210mm (8.3") sunchado howitzers.